0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/samba-server.md

 #!/usr/bin/env bash

 cat << EOF > /home/ec2-user/.env
-PERSISTENCE=(EFS_ID EBS_ID MORE_ID)
+PERSISTENCE=EBS_ID,EBS_ID,EBS_ID,EBS_ID,ETC...
 EOF
 ```

 Explanation:

 1. Create a .env file in the home folder of the main user
-1. Write in the file the content till EOF, which is one variable with an `array` of IDs.
-Meaning you can add `one` or `multiple` id's, and mix EBS drives and EFS ones.
+1. Set the variable with a list (come separated) of EBS drives to be mounted - max 25.

 **Understand how UserData works**